marklogic/marklogic-docker/README.md

 $ docker-compose -f marklogic-3n-centos.yaml up -d
 ```

-Above command will start three docker containers running MarkLogic Server named bootstrap, node2 and, node3.
+Above command will start three Docker containers running MarkLogic Server named bootstrap, node2 and, node3.
 Run below command to verify if the conatiners are running,
 ```
 $ docker ps
 ```
-Above command lists all the docker containers running on the host.
+Above command lists all the Docker containers running on the host.

 After the container is initialized, you can access the QConsole on http://localhost:8000 and the Admin UI on http://localhost:8001.
 The ports can also be accessed externally via your hostname or IP.